 The start of the banter era, Liverpool signed Italy international Aquilani to replace the Madrid-bound Xabi Alonso.
 Coming in with massive expectations, he was an absolute flop.

 He was constantly injured, and was shite when he did play.
 He made 18 appearances in total, spending two of his three years at the club out on loan.
-He officially retired last year, around 10 years too late according to Liverpool fans.
+He officially retired in 2019, around 10 years too late according to Liverpool fans.

 Sotiris Kyrgiakos - £2.7m